Skip to main content

 This course will focus on:

-1. fostering participants to examine the challenges and experiences NCS children have in learning spoken and written Chinese;
+2. fostering participants to examine, and learn to appreciate, the strengths and difficulties of NCS children in learning spoken and written Chinese;

-2. discussing theories of learning and teaching Chinese in light of the concepts of sociocultural awareness by drawing on the theories of culturally responsiveness, bilingualism and multilingualism to inform the practice of teaching Chinese for NCS children;
+3. theories of learning and teaching Chinese language and culturally responsive theories will be discussed to inform the practice of teaching Chinese for NCS children; and

 Medium of Instruction